-The DQP Corner offers information and resources for institutions working with the Degree Qualifications Profile (DQP) and those interested in becoming involved with or learning from other institutions’ work in order to better understand the utility of the DQP as a framework for assessing and advancing student learning.
+The DQP website offers information and resources for institutions working with the Degree Qualifications Profile (DQP) and those interested in becoming involved with or learning from other institutions’ work in order to better understand the utility of the DQP as a framework for assessing and advancing student learning.
 For those New to the DQP we offer a variety of information as an orientation or starting point to learn more about the DQP and its potential uses.
 The DQP In Practice page features institutions that are working with the DQP and highlighted successes and challenges encountered in such work.
 The DQP Resource Kit contains information and tools including literature and responses to frequently asked questions.
-Our DQP Webinar Series page provides recordings of nine webinars on using the DQP.
-Finally, our Assignment Examples page offers examples of assignments categorized by degree level and DQP competency.
+Our DQP Webinar Series provides recorded webinars on a variety of DQP related topics.
+In addition, we are building an Assignment Library that will offer examples of assignments aligned with DQP proficiencies.

 Located in Transparency Framework is a tool developed by NILOA to support institutions in sharing evidence of student learning on and off campus.
 The Introduction includes information about transparency and describes the Transparency Framework.
 The Overview includes a complete list of the six components of transparent student learning outcomes assessment and presents institutional items to consider when discussing website transparency.
 The Components section provides descriptions and examples of each of the six components.
 For additional information and institutional examples of each component, users may select a specific component from the navigation menu or from the component page.
 The Definitions page serves as a glossary for the terms used in the transparency framework including: transparency, audiences, not transparent and transparent.
 The Using the Framework provides information to institutions interested in applying the Transparency Framework to their institutional website.
 Included are examples of effective website communication strategies and institutional assessment models.
 The final section Framework in the Field shows how institutions are using the Transparency Framework.

-The Event Calendar is updated frequently with upcoming conferences and web seminars about learning outcomes assessment.
+The Event Calendar is updated frequently with upcoming conferences and webinars about learning outcomes assessment.

 NILOA Featured Websites provide examples of promising practices of innovative and transparent online communication of student learning outcomes assessment at the institution, program or unit level on institutional websites.